montesmariana/montesmariana.github.io/NephoVis/README.txt

     - on this repository, check semevalProcrustes.R for the code to generate it based on the list of models and the [type].tsv file
 - columns with parameters to filter and color-, shape- or sizecode the scatterplot
     NOTE: I've recently managed to automatize the generation of filtering buttons;
-    for now, the code assumes that parameters for the SOCC level have a 'socc_' prefix and those for the FOCC level don't;
+    for now, the code assumes that parameters for the FOCC and SOCC level have 'focc_' and 'socc_' prefixes and those for the final level, none;
     the filter for the 'resulting token level matrix', in this case, was added ad hoc.
-    Eventually, it would be useful to add as requirement that all parameters have focc_/socc_/token_ prefixes to organize the buttons.
-(Other workaround suggestions are welcome)

 4. WHAT SHOULD [TYPE].TSV LOOK LIKE?
 "[type].tsv" should be a tab-separated-file with: